 What to wear?

-Women are obliged to wear a headscarf or sports bandana (so that your hair will be covered).
-A T-shirt with long sleeves and a running pants can be a good choice.
-Please keep in mind that the length of the T-shirt can not be too short ( T-shirt must cover your hips).
+Due to local regulations women are obliged to wear a headscarf, sports bandana and/or cap so that your hair will be semi-covered.
+An oversized shirt with sleeves and a long running pants is advisable.
+Please keep in mind that your running shirt must cover your hips.
 You may not wear shorts or skirts showing bare legs .
-The photos on this section gives you an idea about a dress code for men and women.

 Is there a final reward or prize in this marathon?

-The main goal of the 1st Tehran International Marathon is to promote international friendship, build bridges and break barriers.
+The main goal of the Persian Gulf Run is to promote international friendship by breaking barriers.
 An honorary medal is awarded to finishing runners.
 Prizes are awarded to winners and runners-up.

 How is the weather?

-Yes, along the route there will be at least 7 water stations with energy food like bananas/dates.
+Yes, along the route there will be at least 7 water stations with energy food like dates and bananas.

 What about time limit and timing?